Free Workshop

 Distribution

 Music Distribution is the physical and digital movement of music to stores and streaming services, such as Spotify and Apple Music.
 There are many services that will complete the digital distribution to these platforms.
-The Indie Music Academy officially recommends CD Baby or TuneCore, but there are many distributors out there.
+The Indie Music Academy officially recommends Landr, CD Baby or TuneCore, but there are many distributors out there.
 You should choose the one that works best for you.
-If you decide to use TuneCore, then click here to use our affiliate link for 10% off.
+Landr provides you with the most features and also offers a 20% discount if you follow our affiliate link.
+If you decide to use TuneCore, then click here to use our affiliate link.

 Physical distribution (printing vinyls and CD) can be an important part of your music promotion efforts, especially if you want to do a free + shipping campaign in exchange for your fans' email addresses or their support on platforms like Patreon, for example.